asrhou/NATMI/README.md

 Network in *test/LRNetwork_Efnb2-Pecam1_exp_0_spe_0_det_0.2_top_0_signal_lrc2p_weight_mean/network_Efnb2-Pecam1_layout_circle.pdf* only has one edge.
 This means although other cell-type pairs are connected by edges of Efnb2-Pecam1 pair, only for endothelial cell, Efnb2 and Pecam1 are detected in > 20 % cells.
 Therefore, Efnb2-Pecam1 pair is only reliably detected in endothelial cell.

-## Example workflows (advanced)

-### Identify age-related changes in intercellular communication between the mammary gland of 3 and 18-month-old mice in the Tabula Muris Senis dataset
+## Example workflow advanced (age-related changes in intercellular communication in the Tabula Muris Senis dataset)

 To demonstrate the usage of delta network analysis, we repeat the analysis on Tabula Muris Senis data in our manuscript here.
 Processed Tabula Muris Senis data 'Mammary_Gland_droplet.h5ad' is downloaded from figshare (https://figshare.com/projects/Tabula_Muris_Senis/64982).
 We extracted 3 and 18-month-old mammary gland cells and normalized each expression profile by total number of unique molecular identifiers and then rescaled by multiplying by 1,000,000.
 Normalized gene expression data and annotations are available in figshare: https://figshare.com/s/7f45bf6352da453b3266.

-#### We firstly extract edges between cells of the 3 and 18-month-old mammary glands in mice using ExtractEdges.py.
+### We firstly extract edges between cells of the 3 and 18-month-old mammary glands in mice using ExtractEdges.py.
 ```bat
    python ExtractEdges.py --species mouse --emFile /path/to/3m.upm.em.csv --annFile /path/to/3m.ann.csv --signalType lrc2p --coreNum 4 --out 3m.mg

    python ExtractEdges.py --species mouse --emFile /path/to/18m.upm.em.csv --annFile /path/to/18m.ann.csv --signalType lrc2p --coreNum 4 --out 18m.mg
 ```

-#### The variations in cell-to-cell signaling between 3-month-old and 18-month-old murine mammary gland are then identified by DiffEdges.py.
+### The variations in cell-to-cell signaling between 3-month-old and 18-month-old murine mammary gland are then identified by DiffEdges.py.
 ```bat
    python DiffEdges.py --refFolder 3m.mg --targetFolder 18m.mg --signalType lrc2p --out 3m-18m
 ```

-#### In order to display the up- and down-regulated edges between 3 months and 18 months, we use VisInteractions.py to visualize the cell-to-cell communication networks shown in Figure 6 of the manuscript.
+### In order to display the up- and down-regulated edges between 3 months and 18 months, we use VisInteractions.py to visualize the cell-to-cell communication networks shown in Figure 6 of the manuscript.
 ```bat
    python VisInteractions.py --sourceFolder 3m-18m --signalType lrc2p --weightType mean --detectionThreshold 0.2 --drawNetwork y --plotWidth 10 --plotHeight 10 --layout circle --fontSize 15 --edgeWidth 6 --maxClusterSize 0 --clusterDistance 0.6
 ```